Famous writers and literature

 - Ryedale Book Festival, a festival devoted to all things book related, it’s something for the family to enjoy throughout the year with events in Malton and surrounding attractions

-- Whitby Literature Festival, new for 10-11 October 2020 celebrating Whitby's role in inspiring so many writers past and present, from Caedmon the first-ever English poet, to Bram Stoker, JRR Tolkien and Lewis Carroll.
+- Whitby Literature Festival (6-8 November 2020), celebrating Whitby's role in inspiring so many writers past and present, from Caedmon, the first-ever English poet, to Bram Stoker, JRR Tolkien and Lewis Carroll.

 - Malton Dickensian Festival, held each December to champion the works of Charles Dickens, this festival event includes Christmas Carols and visits to Scrooge’s Counting House.